jpdol/Case-Based-Reasoning-for-checkers/README.md

-# Case Based Reasoning for chess
+# Case Based Reasoning for checkers